shivasankarka/HEPJo/README.md

 HEPJo is a high-performance library for numerical computations in particle physics, written in Mojo.
 Inspired by [Scikit-HEP](https://scikit-hep.org), it aims to provide fast and efficient implementations of common particle physics operations.
 The library currently includes implementations of LorentzVector, Vector3D, and Vector2D classes with plans to expand further.

-## Installation

-1. Clone the repository.
-2. Build the package using `mojo package hepjo`
-3. Move the hepjo.mojopkg into the directory containing the your code.

 ## Features

 - **High Performance**: Written in Mojo for maximum speed and efficiency